xoxzo/blog.xoxzo.com/content/Events/mwc19-barcelona-report-en.md

 do we make the visible?
 This is a problem which some companies are trying to solve.
 Some questions were raised:

-- How do you recognize and verify skill of talents so we can bring those around within the company
+- How do you recognize and verify the skill of talents so we can bring those around within the company
-- How about a machine readable presentation of skills?
+- How about a machine-readable presentation of skills?

 Other points of interest: